 10) If you work from home, take a shower and get back to your desk refreshed.

-11) Research a place you’ve always wanted to go to.
+11) Research a place you’ve always wanted to visit.

 12) Water your plants, or do other simple office chores.
-If you don’t have a plant, find one.
+If you don’t have a plant, find (or order) one.

-13) Take a nap.
-If you’re feeling drained, drink some coffee and rest your eyes for 15 minutes until the caffeine kicks in.
+14) Take a nap.
+If you’re feeling drained, drink some coffee or tea and rest your eyes for 15 minutes until the caffeine kicks in.

 15) Give yourself something to look forward to later.
 Set up a dinner with friends, or a loved one.